leonardo-franco/Portfolio/README.md

 ## About Me

 Hello!
 My name is Leonardo Franco Lima, and I'm a **programming enthusiast** since 2020.
-Currently, I am pursuing a degree in **Systems Development** at SENAC RS, where I have the opportunity to enhance my skills and knowledge in the field of technology.
+Currently, I am pursuing a technician in **Systems Development** at SENAC RS, where I have the opportunity to enhance my skills and knowledge in the field of technology.

 ## Skills